 There are approximately 200 conservancy tanks in Langebaan, east of Club Mykonos (SBM, Elmi Pretorius, pers. comm.
 2014).
-Seepage or overflow from these septic or conservancy tanks has also contributed to the pollution of the Saldanha/Langebaan marine environment in the past.
 However, overflow of these tanks is considered an unlikely event today, as the municipality empties these tanks on a regular basis (SBM, Gavin Williams, pers. comm.
 2014).